edlii/AlgoVisuals/README.md

 # AlgoVisuals

-## v.0.1
+## v.1.0

-Currently only supporting sort algorithms.
-Work in progress.
+Supports both sorting and searching algorithms.
+A* in progress.